soir20/oxide/README.md

 > becomes available to the community.
 It requires the operator of a network server to provide the source code of the
 > modified version running there to the users of that server.
 Therefore, public use of a modified version, on a publicly
 > accessible server, gives the public access to the source code of the modified version.

+## Why "Oxide"?
+* The server is written in Rust (ferric oxide).
+* Chemically, bonding one or more oxygen atoms with another group of atoms creates an oxide.
+Similarly, connecting the original client with this server makes the game playable.
+* It doesn't include trademarked words or phrases.